Jongwoo-Han/protectgrass/README.md

 2.  **Create a Personal access token**

-    In `Account Settings / Developer Settings / Personal Access Token`, you can generate a [Personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) for GitHub Actions.
-You can check the `repo` and `workflow` in the **Select scope**.
+    In [`Account Settings / Developer Settings / Personal Access Token`](https://github.com/settings/tokens), you can generate a [Personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) for GitHub Actions.
+    Check the `repo` and `workflow` in the **Select scope**.

     <img alt="Select scope" src="https://protectgrass-bucket.s3.ap-northeast-2.amazonaws.com/assets/images/scope.png" width="50%">

 3.  **Add your GitHub username and email to the Secrets**

-    You just add the GitHub user name and email to [Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) in `Repository / Settings / Secrets`.
+    You just add the GitHub `user name` and `certified email` to [Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) in `Repository / Settings / Secrets`.
 Secrets are encrypted environment variables that you create in a repository for use with GitHub Actions.

     | name         | value             |
     | ------------ | ----------------- |